The UpCode program is an internship program in which multiple teams of

 Kickoff: Meet your team, client, and mentors.
 Define the project’s goals.

-Sprints: Work in short 1–3 week bursts to deliver features.
+Sprints: Work in short bursts to hit milestones and deliver features.

 Collaboration: Communicate through Slack, email, and team meetings.